tryscer/flock/flock-music.md

 *(Now wag your tail!
 Ahhh!
 Gettit!)*

 The tent is alive with movement and sound.
-From our corner of the tent we look in envay at how, where things are happening, some people are actually dancing on the seats of the benches.
+From our corner of the tent we look in envy at how, where things are happening, some people are actually dancing on the seats of the benches.
 	Tim is swaying to the music and my heart hurts.
 Barry, next to him, appears to be almost nodding along.
 Cindy grabs his arm, makes him dance.
 They dance holding hands, like they used to do in chrismas parties when we were in junior high.
 	Now the music picks up tempo and heat, and the weight of sweat in the closed, packed tent is extreme— The choir, the horns, the drums, the guitar and the singer’s all beat together, building up, up…